Amrita Vishwa Vidyapeetham Allied & Life Science 2025

 Job Profile | Health Care Manager, Research Data Support Manager, Emergency Response Officer, Polio Eradication Officer |

-The candidates applying for the PG Diploma must meet certain eligibility requirements before applying for admission.
+Candidates applying for the PG Diploma must meet specific eligibility requirements before submitting their admission application.
 The eligibility requirements vary from one institution to another.
 Mentioned below are the PG Diploma in Public Health eligibility requirements:

-The candidates need to follow the proper admission process to pursue this course.
+A Postgraduate Diploma in Public Health is designed for graduates aiming to work in the field of public health, health policy, epidemiology, and related areas.
+Candidates must follow the proper admission process to pursue this course.
 The details are as follows:

-The eligible candidates would be screened, based on their application and statement of purpose by a specially constituted screening committee.
+Step 2- The eligible candidates would be screened, based on their application and statement of purpose, by a specially constituted screening committee.

-Shortlisted candidates would then be interviewed and the final list will be announced.
+Step 3- Shortlisted candidates would then be interviewed, and the final list will be announced.

 Semester 1 | Semester 2 |